 Biography and education

-Brian earned an Associate of Science Degree in Nursing (ADN) from Glendale Community College, followed by a Bachelor of Science in Nursing (BSN) and a Master of Science in Nursing Education (MSN-Ed) at Chamberlain University.
-He maintains active RN licensure in Texas and California and has a professional background that includes clinical practice, nursing education, and leadership in simulation program development.
-His educational pathway informs his student-centered teaching philosophy and his commitment to accessible, high-quality nursing education across diverse learning environments.
+Professor Alas earned his Associate of Science in Nursing (ADN) from Glendale Community College, followed by a Bachelor of Science in Nursing (BSN) and a Master of Science in Nursing Education (MSN-Ed) from Chamberlain University.
+He holds active RN licensure in both Texas and California.

-Brian earned an Associate of Science Degree in Nursing (ADN) from Glendale Community College, followed by a Bachelor of Science in Nursing (BSN) and a Master of Science in Nursing Education (MSN-Ed) at Chamberlain University.
-He maintains active RN licensure in Texas and California and has a professional background that includes clinical practice, nursing education, and leadership in simulation program development.
-His educational pathway informs his student-centered teaching philosophy and his commitment to accessible, high-quality nursing education across diverse learning environments.
+Professor Alas earned his Associate of Science in Nursing (ADN) from Glendale Community College, followed by a Bachelor of Science in Nursing (BSN) and a Master of Science in Nursing Education (MSN-Ed) from Chamberlain University.
+He holds active RN licensure in both Texas and California.

 Teaching Interests